!! ( watch video after install for configuration tips ) !!

 mount -o $BTRFS_OPTS,subvol=@snapshots /dev/mapper/cryptvoid /mnt/.snapshots

-While a key function and benefit of BtrFS is snapshots, there are certain directories that don’t need to be included in the snapshots, we will create some nested subvolumes for these specific directories
+While a key function and benefit of BtrFS is snapshots, there are certain directories that don’t need to be included in the snapshots, we will create some nested subvolumes

 mkdir -p /mnt/var/cache